nsnam/ns-3-dev-git/doc/manual/source/events.rst

 There are few places where adapters are used currently:

-*  `ReadltimeSimulatorImpl`  This adapter attempts to execute in real time by pacing the wall clock evolution.
+*  `RealtimeSimulatorImpl`  This adapter attempts to execute in real time by pacing the wall clock evolution.
 This pacing is "best effort", meaning actual event execution may not occur exactly in sync, but close to it.
 This engine is normally only used with the